 Question: When should I contact my insurance agent?

 Answer: There are many factors that impact the design of your policy and the premium charged for it.
-Because of this, there are a lot of circumstances that warrant a visit with your agent - here are a few to consider.
+Because of this, there are a variety of circumstances that warrant a visit with your agent - here are a few to consider.
 You should reach out any time you need to file a claim or think you may need to file a claim.
-You should communicate with your agent if you bought or sold property, bought or sold a vehicle, moved, had a change in your marital status, or if there has been a change in who lives with you?
+Communicate with your agent when you buy or sell property or a vehicle.
+Have you moved, had a change in marital status or a change in who lives with you?
 Reach out and let us know.
-If you are a business customer, you should contact your agent if you have had any major changes in what your company does, in your revenue sources, significant changes in payroll, or changes in ownership.
+If you are a business customer, contact your agent if there have been changes in what your company does, in your revenue sources, significant changes in payroll, or changes in ownership.

 Question: I've called or stopped in the office in the past.
 What if I can't remember who I talked to last time?

-Answer: That's no problem.
+Answer: That's okay.
 We have multiple licensed staff available to help you.
-We'll either get you to the person who is most familiar with your account or another person who can help you.
+Let us know what you need and we will direct you to someone who can help you.

 Question: What if I purchase a vehicle over the weekend?

 Answer: In Minnesota, if you already have a personal auto policy in-force, a newly acquired private passenger auto is automatically covered with the same coverage as the existing vehicles, with some limitations.
 The new vehicle must be added to your policy within 14 days of purchase.
 If you do not have a personal auto policy in force, you may arrange coverage Monday - Friday during normal business hours.

 Question: If I am satisfied with the price, do I need to think about anything else?

 Yes, insurance can do more for you than help you comply with laws or loan agreements.
 Whether it is your personal or business coverage, if we haven't discussed changes in your circumstances, it might be time for a coverage review so you can confirm that you have the coverage you want.
 Contact our office and we will schedule a time to review your coverage and discuss your needs.